 Has the rib-eye steak on the grill reached 125° to 130° for medium-rare?
 Check with the ThermoPop instant-read thermometer.
 Unlike first-gen instant-reads, its thin tip won’t gouge foods.
 Another bonus: The light-up, rotating display is readable upside down and in the dark.
 Comes in 8 happy-making colors.

-If you’re the kind of griller who geeks out on over-engineered features, the Thermapen Mk4 is the stuff of dreams.
-Super-fast and accurate, it reads temperatures in 2 to 3 seconds, plus or minus 0.7°F. The auto-rotating display is readable from any position, and the intelligent backlight turns on anytime lighting gets low.
-In case that’s not enough, a motion-sensor tells the thermometer to stay on whenever you’re using it, and to turn off whenever you set it down.
+You’re going to need an accurate thermometer to gauge that perfect medium rare and not screw up that perfectly marbled ribeye or make sure that brisket hits the 190 degree sweet spot.
+The Thermapen Mk4 is the trusted tool of pitmaster chefs because it’s super-fast and accurate.
+It reads temperatures in 2 to 3 seconds, plus or minus 0.7°F. The auto-rotating display is readable from any position, and the intelligent backlight turns on anytime lighting gets low.
+If that’s not enough, a motion-sensor tells the thermometer to stay on whenever you’re using it, and to turn off whenever you set it down.
 And the thermometer is waterproof, just in case you drop it in the basting sauce or the swimming pool.
 Choose from 10 colors.

 Jacobsen Salt Co.’s cedar planks do what many other grilling planks fail at: deliver lots of woodsy flavor to your food.
 Plus, the six aromatic, Northwest-milled cedar planks come with a jar of the company’s hand-harvested Oregon salt, seasoned with lemon, herbs, and natural cherrywood smoke.